ese3500/final-project-maryam-soyoon/README.md

 - Maryam: The biggest learning moment for me during this project was when working on the I2C driver for the Real-Time Clock and Load-Cell ADC sensor.
 I have used I2C libraries before that abstracted away many - if not all - of the underlying inter-device communication.
 Although it was extremely challenging, using tools like the logic analyzer and communicating with other students and TAs, helped me ultimately succeed in reading values from our 2 I2C devices.
 The ATMega-UART-ESP interfacing was more difficult than I was anticipating, and if not for side-by-side debugging with a graduate student, I wouldn't have been able to get the RTC data sent over to the ESP-32 in a readable format.
 Soyoon and I also did not anticipate the integration to be too difficult, because our ATMegas were mostly separated in terms of functionality and were communicating via pin change interrupts.
 However, we realized we oversimplified this step and that even getting the pin changes to work as intended was not as smooth as we thought.
 We probably should have started integration earlier instead of leaving it for the day before the demo.

+- Soyoon:

 A good next step for this project would be incorporating the camera for greater household security and, as suggested by Nick during our demo, potentially using the data logging feature into an app.
-That is, using that data in
+The camera could be added to take photos at critical moments, such as when a package is being dropped off and when there is an unauthorized pickup.
+Sending these photos to the homeowner and storing them on an SD card would be a great addition to our data logging feature.
+The app would also potentially make notifications more immediate to homeowners, as they could get notifications throughout the day, rather than having to check the spreadsheet and go to the most recent entry.

 ## References